coder1x/MetaLamp_four_task/README.md

 ## details

-* only one of values gridNum or gridStep can be set for scale.
+* only one of values gridNumber or gridStep can be set for scale.
 If both of them are set, gridStep will be ignored

 * gridSnap is ignored if one of parameters step, keyStepOne, keyStepHold is set